Leeds Irish Health & Homes (LIHH) is committed to protecting and respecting your privacy.

 The personal information we collect from you may include your name, address, telephone number, email address, IP Address, and information on which pages on our website you view and when.

-If you make a donation online, your card information is not held by us – it is collected by a separate company (Virgin Money Giving or PayPal) who are our third-party payment processors.
+If you make a donation online, your card information is not held by us – it is collected by a separate company (PayPal) who are our third-party payment processors.
 They are committed to the secure online capture and processing of card transactions.
 The card information will only be used to process the payment.

 How is your information used?